Chart Color Schemes

 Mansfield has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified six projects that could impact this area.
-Notable projects are Mansfield District Hospital Residential Aged Care Development, Mansfield Common, Mansfield Station Precinct Activation Project, and Alpine Estate Mansfield.
-The following details projects likely to be most relevant:.
+AreaSearch has identified six projects likely to impact the region.
+Notable initiatives include Mansfield District Hospital Residential Aged Care Development, Mansfield Common, Mansfield Station Precinct Activation Project, and Alpine Estate Mansfield.
+The following details projects expected to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.